microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/New-MgBetaDeviceManagementDepOnboardingSetting.md

     - `[SupportPhoneNumber <String>]`: Support phone number
     - `[TermsAndConditionsDisabled <Boolean?>]`: Indicates if 'Terms and Conditions' setup pane is disabled
     - `[TouchIdDisabled <Boolean?>]`: Indicates if touch id setup pane is disabled
+    - `[WaitForDeviceConfiguredConfirmation <Boolean?>]`: Indicates if the device will need to wait for configured confirmation
     - `[ConfigurationEndpointUrl <String>]`: Configuration endpoint url to use for Enrollment
     - `[Description <String>]`: Description of the profile
     - `[DisplayName <String>]`: Name of the profile